-First some interesting research.
+First some interesting research about inflammation and sepsis.

 Using a standard research procedure called a randomised clinical trial, medical doctors in Portugal injected fish oil directly into the blood stream of twenty five desperately ill patients suffering from systemic sepsis; infection that has spread throughout the body through the blood stream or lymphatics.
 They measured various inflammatory markers and of course how the patient fared.

 So, how did the group injected with fish oil compare to the control group who received the standard treatment?
+What were the results?

 The researchers' conclusions were emphatic.

 It also modified inflammatory circulating cytokine concentrations in

 This also meant a much shorter hospital stay for those who lived, but unfortunately equal numbers of these seriously ill people died.